Coconut Lime Chiffon Cake

 Instructions

-• Preheat oven to 325 degrees.
+• Preheat the oven to 325 degrees Fahrenheit (163 degrees Celsius).
 Line the bottom of a 10-inch tube pan with parchment paper (do not grease the sides); set aside.

 • In a large mixing bowl, whisk together the flour, sugar, coconut, baking powder, and salt.

 • In a medium mixing bowl, whisk together the egg yolks, lime juice, coconut oil, water, lime zest, and vanilla extract.
-Make a small well in the center of the dry ingredients and pour the wet ingredients in.
-Mix just until combined, taking care not to over-mix.
+Make a small well in the center of the dry ingredients and pour in the wet ingredients.
+Mix just until combined, taking care not to overmix.

-• In the bowl of a stand mixer fitted with the whisk attachment (or with a hand mixer fitted with the whisk attachment), combine egg whites and cream of tartar.
-Beat on medium for 1 minute, then gradually increase the mixing speed to medium-high and beat for 3 to 4 minutes or until stiff peaks form.
-Use a large rubber spatula to gently fold the egg whites into batter.
+• In the bowl of a stand mixer fitted with the whisk attachment (or a hand mixer with the whisk attachment), combine the egg whites and cream of tartar.
+Beat on medium speed for 1 minute, then gradually increase to medium-high and beat for 3 to 4 minutes or until stiff peaks form.
+Use a large rubber spatula to gently fold the egg whites into the batter.

-• Invert pan and let cake cool for about 90 minutes.
-Once the cake has cooled, run a thin knife around the edge to loosen and invert onto a serving platter (I have a thin wire cake tester that I use for this).
+• Invert the pan and let the cake cool for about 90 minutes.
+Once the cake has cooled, run a thin knife around the edge to loosen it and invert it onto a serving platter (a thin wire cake tester or offset spatula works well for this).

 NOTES